 Human moderators

-We have rules and guidelines that all members agree to when they join us and these are actioned by Bots and volunteers.
+We have rules and guidelines that all members agree to when they join us and these are actioned by volunteers.

-We try to get to know our members and some situations may require more in-depth management.
-For example, if someone posts something they shouldn’t, they may simply need a reminder of the rules or they may need support if they are in distress and their post was a result of frustration.
 It’s important that TAG moderation remains as fair and consistent as possible.
-We hold everyone in our community to the same standard, regardless of who they are or their history so if members repeatedly use the server inappropriately they will be removed but sometimes young people are reaching out.
+We hold everyone in our community to the same standard, regardless of who they are or their history so if members repeatedly use the server inappropriately they will be removed.

 Discord allows for the monitoring of all text channels within the server but staff cannot see all communication between members.
 We cannot monitor voice channels where young people are chatting in-person or direct messages (DMs).
-Staff can intervene if DM activity is reported but cannot access DMs between members.
+Staff can intervene if DM activity is reported but cannot access DMs between members so please consider the communication needs or differences of your young person before signing them up.

 Gaming and socialising in an online community can serve as a coping mechanism for managing stress and anxiety.
 Immersion in games can provide a distraction from external stressors and help you relax.
 Having a space to find people who relate to your personal experiences can also help reduce stress.

-Many video games require problem-solving, strategic thinking and quick decision-making.
+Many video games involve strategy, problem solving, understanding mechanics, coding, concentration, persistence, creativity, memory, languages, maths etc. This can be a motivating and enjoyable way to acquire new knowledge and skills often without realising.
 Socialising with different people with differing viewpoints requires consideration, adaptability and empathy.
-Engaging in these activities (or watching others engage) can help build confidence, cognitive and social skills.
+Positive peer interaction can help build confidence, cognitive and social skills.

 Some games can be relaxing and calming.
 They may help emotional regulation and can directly impact mood & be a distraction.
 Shared experiences allow you to explore/accept who you are and find strategies that may help.